Burkhard Becher: Career

 Following his postdoctoral fellowship, Becher held a brief appointment as an assistant professor at Dartmouth Medical School.
 In 2003, he joined the University of Zurich (UZH) as assistant professor of neuroimmunology.
 In 2008 he was promoted to associate professor and chair of the Institute of Experimental Immunology.
 As of 2012, he serves as professor and chair of the Institute of Experimental Immunology at UZH, Switzerland.

+He has served in international research evaluations, including as chair of the LS7 panel (“Prevention, Diagnosis and Treatment of Human Diseases”) for the 2025 European Research Council Consolidator Grant peer review process.

 Research

 Becher trained with Jack Antel at the Montreal Neurological Institute where he developed numerous tools to manipulate microglial cells during inflammation.
 In 1999, he joined the lab of Randy Noelle at the Dartmouth Medical School to extend his work to in vivo models and transgenic mice.
 Later, he pioneered the high-dimensional analyses of the immune landscape in MS and cancer (humans and animal models), leading to the discovery of biomarkers that predict responses to immunotherapy.
 His main research focus in later work is to determine the implications of cytokines and how these molecules permit cell-cell communication between immune cells.